JanithaR/yas.life-casestudy/README.md

 It is an upgrade to the now outdated/overkill solution in YasLifeCaseStudy.
 It was written completely using TDD so that can be used as a usecase for studying TDD.

 # Environment variables
+The following environment variables are required to successfully build the project.
 FIXER_KEY